BartRoels/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/5_DeployAzureVM.md

     ![](./media/img-6.png "")

-You now have reviewed and learned more about adding virtual machines images to your Azure Stack HCI, leveraging the Resource Bridge technology.
+You now have reviewed and learned more about adding virtual machine images to your Azure Stack HCI, leveraging the Resource Bridge technology.

 Task 2: Deploy an extra Virtual Machine on the Azure Stack HCI cluster from the Azure Portal.
 -----------